steelydylan/jquerify/readme.md

 jQuerify
 ==========
-You can easily adapt jQuery plugin to work with jQuery
+You can easily adapt jQuery plugin to work with jQuery with browserify environment without making global jQuery object

 Usage
 --------